Factbox - Why the Zika virus is causing alarm

 How do people become infected?

 Zika is transmitted to people through the bite of infected female mosquitoes, primarily the Aedes aegypti mosquito, the same type that spreads dengue, chikungunya and yellow fever.
-Aedes aegypti mosquitoes are found in all countries in the Americas except Canada and continental Chile.
-The virus can also be transmitted through sex, from either a male or female partner who has been infected, and a few cases of apparent infection via blood transfusion have been reported.
+The Pan American Health Organization (PAHO) said Aedes mosquitoes are found in all countries in the Americas except Canada and continental Chile, and the virus will likely reach all countries and territories of the region where Aedes mosquitoes are found.

 How do you treat Zika?

-There is no treatment for Zika infection.
-Companies and scientists are racing to develop a safe and effective vaccine, but a preventative shot is not expected to be ready for widespread use for at least two or three years.
+There is no treatment or vaccine for Zika infection.
+Companies and scientists are racing to develop a safe and effective vaccine for Zika, but the World Health Organization (WHO) had said it would take at least 18 months to start large-scale clinical trials of potential preventative shots.

 How dangerous is it?

-The World Health Organization has said the "most likely explanation" is that Zika virus infection during pregnancy is a cause of congenital brain abnormalities including microcephaly.
-In addition, the agency said that Zika infection in children and adults can trigger Guillain-Barre syndrome (GBS), a rare neurological disorder that can result in paralysis.
+According to the World Health Organization, there is strong scientific consensus that Zika can cause the birth defect microcephaly in babies, a condition defined by unusually small heads that can result in developmental problems.
+In addition, the agency said it could cause Guillain-Barre syndrome, a rare neurological disorder that can result in paralysis.
+Conclusive proof of the damage caused by Zika may take months or years.

-Brazil has confirmed more than 2,100 cases of microcephaly believed to be linked to Zika infections in pregnant women.
-It is investigating 3,086 suspected cases of microcephaly.
+Brazil has confirmed 1,198 cases of microcephaly, and considers most of them to be related to Zika infections in the mothers.
+Brazil is investigating an additional 3,710 suspected cases of microcephaly.
+Colombia has confirmed two cases of microcephaly linked to Zika.

+Brazil registered 91,387 likely cases of the Zika virus from February until April 2.

 What are the symptoms of Zika infection?

 People infected with Zika may have a mild fever, skin rash, conjunctivitis, muscle and joint pain and fatigue that can last for two to seven days.
-As many as 80 percent of people infected never develop symptoms.
+But as many as 80 percent of people infected never develop symptoms.
+The symptoms are similar to those of dengue or chikungunya, which are transmitted by the same type of mosquito.

 How can Zika be contained?

-Controlling Zika's spread requires eliminating mosquito breeding sites and taking precautions against mosquito bites such as using insect repellent and mosquito nets.
-U.S. and international health officials have advised pregnant women to avoid travel to Latin American and Caribbean countries, sections of Miami, Florida in the United States and Singapore where they may be exposed to Zika.
+Efforts to control the spread of the virus focus on eliminating mosquito breeding sites and taking precautions against mosquito bites such as using insect repellent and mosquito nets.
+U.S. and international health officials have advised pregnant women to avoid travel to Latin American and Caribbean countries where they may be exposed to Zika.
+Cases of sexual transmission have also been reported, prompting health officials to advise use of condoms, or abstaining from sex, to prevent infection between partners.

-They are also advising that men and women who have travelled to Zika outbreak areas use condoms or abstain from sex for six months to prevent sexual transmission of the virus.

 How widespread is the outbreak?

-Active Zika outbreaks have been reported in more than 60 countries or territories, most of them in the Americas, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Active Zika outbreaks have been reported in at least 43 countries or territories, most of them in the Americas, according to the U.S. Centers for Disease Control and Prevention (CDC).
 Brazil has been the country most affected.
 (1.usa.gov/1ovAJyh)

 Africa (1): Cape Verde

-Americas (49): Anguilla, Antigua and Barbuda, Argentina, Aruba, The Bahamas, Barbados, Belize, Bolivia, Bonaire, Brazil, British Virgin Islands, Cayman Islands, Colombia, Costa Rica, Cuba, Curaçao, Dominica, Dominican Republic, Ecuador, El Salvador, French Guiana, Grenada, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Martinique, Mexico, Nicaragua, Panama, Paraguay, Peru, Saba, Puerto Rico, Saint Barthelmy, Saint Lucia, Saint Martin, Saint Vincent and the Grenadines, Saint Eustatius, St. Maarten, St. Kitts and Nevis, Suriname, Trinidad and Tobago, Turks and Caicos, United States, U.S. Virgin Islands and Venezuela.
+Americas (35): Aruba, Barbados, Belize, Bolivia, Bonaire, Brazil, Colombia, Costa Rica, Cuba, Curaçao, Dominica, Dominican Republic, Ecuador, El Salvador, French Guiana, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Martinique, Mexico, Nicaragua, Panama, Paraguay, Puerto Rico, Saint Lucia, Saint Martin, Saint Vincent and the Grenadines, St. Maarten, Suriname, Trinidad and Tobago, U.S. Virgin Islands and Venezuela

-Asia, Oceania and Pacific Islands (11): American Samoa, Fiji, Kosrae, Federated States of Micronesia, Marshall Islands, New Caledonia, Palau, Papua New Guinea, Samoa, Singapore and Tonga.
+Oceania/Pacific Islands (7): American Samoa, Fiji, Kosrae, Federated States of Micronesia, Marshall Islands, New Caledonia, Samoa, and Tonga.

 What other complications are associated with Zika?